-Iconic Elements Nightcream is a light-feeling and moisturizing cream for the skin.
-It contains jojoba and macadamia oils that absorb well into the skin.
-The combination of vitamin E and coenzyme Q10 (ubiquinone) reduce free radicals, essential for healthy skin.
+Iconic Elements Nightcream is a soft and moisturizing cream for the skin that is easily absorbed.
+It contains jojoba and macadamia oils that moisturize the skin well.
+It also contains vitamin E and coenzyme Q10 (ubiquinone), which reduce free radical damage and contribute to healthy skin.

 The base scent is floral with no perfume addition.

-Correcting these processes requires energy.
-Ubiquinone (coenzyme Q10) increases cellular energy metabolism and has an anti-oxidant effect.
-Coenzyme Q10 is found in all body cells and is an energy former.
-For tissue and organs, it is vital.
-As we age, the production of Coenzyme Q10 is less in our organs and tissues.
-A reduced concentration of Coenzyme Q10 has also been demonstrated in the epidermis and an increased energy metabolism was observed after application to the skin.
+The body needs energy to correct certain processes.
+Ubiquinone (coenzyme Q10) increases the energy production of the cells and acts as an anti-oxidant.
+Coenzyme Q10 is present in all body cells and is responsible for energy production.
+It is vital for organs and tissues.
+As we age, the production of Coenzyme Q10 decreases in our body.
+A decrease in Coenzyme Q10 has also been demonstrated in the epidermis and an increase in energy production has been observed after application to the skin.

-Jojoba contains high concentration of vitamin E and is indispensable for skin care.
-Due to its anti-inflammatory and hypoallergenic activity, it can help limit free radical damage and reduce irritation and redness.
-Jojoba oil has a chemical similarity to human sebum (oil produced by the skin).
-It also provides a non-greasy film on the surface of the skin, which retains moisture and balances the overproduction of sebum.
+Jojoba oil is an important skin care ingredient due to its high concentration of vitamin E. It has anti-inflammatory and soothing properties that can help reduce irritation and redness, and limit free radical damage.
+Jojoba oil is chemically similar to human sebum (oil produced by the skin) and forms a non-greasy layer on the surface of the skin that retains moisture and balances the overproduction of sebum.

 Macademia Integrifolia

-Macadamia oil, due to its high content of oleic and linoleic acids, helps keep the skin hydrated.
-Both are believed to have anti-inflammatory effects and help to reduce trans-epidermal water loss (TEWL) and improve the skin barrier.
+Due to the high content of oleic acid and linoleic acid, macadamia oil helps to keep the skin hydrated.
+This can help reduce inflammation and prevent trans-epidermal water loss, improving the skin barrier.

 1. Matsui MS, Pelle E, Dong K, Pernodet N. Biological Rhythms in the Skin.
 Int J Mol Sci.
 2016;17(6):801.